Horse racing is a sport that translates well to board games. These are our picks for the best horse-racing board games.

 For 2 to 6 players (best with 4 to 6 players), ages 8 and up.
 Designed by Reiner Knizia, published by Face 2 Face Games.

 Seven horses are racing in this game, originally published as Royal Turf by Rio Grande Games and Alea and later republished as Winner's Circle.
-Players secretly place bets on the horses at the beginning of the game (the goal is to earn the most money), evaluating each horse's ability and starting position to decide which has the best chance to win.
+Players secretly place bets on the horses at the beginning of the game (the goal is to earn the most money), evaluating each horse's ability and its starting position to decide which has the best chance to win.
 Once the race begins, players roll a die and choose which horse advance based on the resulting symbol.
 Each space on the track can only hold one horse, so choosing wisely is the key to victory.
 Winner's Circle is a quick (less than 60 minutes) and clever game.

 02 of 05